rki-daki-fws/forecast-competition/submissions/README.md

 ### Summary

 - daily cases or r-values
-- time horizon of 28 days
+- time horizon of up to 28 days, starting from the date in the file name
 - county (Landkreis) or states (Bundeland)
 - 100 samples for each point in time and geographical entity

-The teams will generate case or r-value forecasts for a time horizon of 28 days for either the German States (Bundesland) or Counties (Landkreis).
+The teams will generate case or r-value forecasts for a time horizon of up to 28 days for either the German States (Bundesland) or Counties (Landkreis).
 Each forecast results file name should following this naming convention:

     team/YYYY-MM-DD_model_locationtype_targettype.parquet